DAFoam/DAFoam.github.io/pages/mydoc/mydoc_docs_publications.md

 The following publications explicitly state that DAFoam was used in their studies.
 If we have missed your work, please feel free to edit this page and submit a pull request.

+<83> L. Fang, P. He.
+Agentic AI for Conversational Aerodynamic Analysis and Optimization of Airfoils and Wings.
+AIAA SciTech Forum, 2026.

+<82> A. Dikshit, P. Koratikere, L. Leifsson, P. He.
+Surrogate-Based Uncertainty Propagation in Aerostructural Analysis of a Wing in Subsonic Flow.
+AIAA SciTech Forum, 2026.

 <81> C. Psenica, L. Fang, S. Zoppelt, M. Leader, P. He.
 A Modular Conjugate Heat Transfer Optimization Framework for Thermal Management of Electric Aircraft.
 International Journal of Heat and Mass Transfer, 2026.

 <80> M. Bashir, D. Gong, L. Sun, P. Duan.
 Aerodynamic shape optimization using the adjoint method combined with an inverse design approach for non-parameterized geometries.
 Physics of Fluids, 2025.